 Using Any of the Above Methods With Adjustments for Changes in Lifestyle and Spending Patterns

-For example, if you expect to have your mortgage paid off and your kids educations done and paid for by the time you retire, you can subtract those expenses from your retirement income estimate.
-You should also make a reasonable estimate of a reduction in expenses that might result from downsizing your home, or moving to a low-cost or low tax state.
-And if you want to get really technical, deduct work related expenses, such as commuting expenses, daily lunches and dry cleaning.
+For example, if you expect to have your mortgage paid off and your kid’s education done and paid for by the time you retire, you can subtract those expenses from your retirement income estimate.
+You should also make a reasonable estimate of a reduction in expenses that might result from downsizing your home or moving to a low-cost or low-tax state.
+And if you want to get really technical, deduct work-related expenses, such as commuting expenses, daily lunches, and dry cleaning.

 At the opposite end of the spectrum, you have to make upward adjustments if you plan to purchase a second home or a boat, or if your retirement plans include significant travel.